koron-20/mu-erp/readme.md

 #### Question 1: How do I register as a user on the Exam and Result Portal?
 Answer:

-#### Question 2: How can I schedule an exam as an administrator?
-Answer:

-#### Question 3: I encountered a technical issue while using the portal.
+#### Question 2: I encountered a technical issue while using the portal.
 What should I do?
 Answer:

-#### Question 4: Are there any restrictions on accessing the portal from different devices or browsers?
-Answer:

-#### Question 4: Are there any restrictions on accessing the portal from different devices or browsers?
+#### Question 3: Are there any restrictions on accessing the portal from different devices or browsers?
 Answer: